CodingMantras/DjangoBeginnersBoilerPlate/README.md

 ## What's included

 1. app folder
     - to keep all the apps at one place.
+With a sample app `artists`.

 2. requirements folder
     Separate for base, development, production & testing